emca-it/ITRS-Log-Analytics-7.x/06-SIEM_Plan/06-SIEM_Plan.md

 To start the custom integration, the `ossec.conf` file, including the block integration component, has to be modified in the manager.
 The following parameters can be used:

 - name: Name of the script that performs the integration.
 In the case of a custom integration like the one discussed in this article, the name must start with “custom-“.
 - hook_url: URL provided by the software API to connect to the API itself.
 Its use is optional, since it can be included in the script.
 - api_key: Key of the API that enables us to use it.
-Its use is also optional for the same reason the use of the hook_url is optional.
+Its use is also ptional for the same reason the use of the hook_url is optional.
 - level: Sets a level filter so that the script will not receive alerts below a certain level.
 - rule_id: Sets a filter for alert identifiers.
 - group: Sets an alert group filter.
 - event_location: Sets an alert source filter.
 - alert_format: Indicates that the script receives the alerts in JSON format (recommended).
 By default, the script will receive the alerts in full_log format.

 ## License Service

 License service configuration is required when using the SIEM Plan license.
 To configure the License Service, set the following parameters in the configuration file:

 hosts - Elasticsearch cluster hosts IP, password - password for Logserver  user,